openedx/edx-documentation/en_us/shared/exercises_tools/checkbox.rst

      three answers.
  :width: 600

-There are two ways to award partial credit in a checkbox problem.
+You can use the following methods to award partial credit in a checkbox problem.

 .. contents::
   :local: